Get to know the people behind the scenes!

 Dr. Kelti Kachur is a small animal veterinarian who has lived in Edmonton for most of her life.
 Her interest in wildlife started young along with her love of animals; however, she started her wildlife care in a professional manner at university, joining the Wildlife and Exotic Animal Medicine student group.
 There her interest in wildlife rehabilitation grew.
 Dr. Kachur had a chance to travel and even work and volunteer in some amazing places including volunteer veterinary work in South Africa, Uganda, and Togo.
 Dr. Kachur also pursued her interest in wildlife with an internship at the Wildlife Center of Virginia and has completed a Masters Course in Avian medicine.
 Dr. Kachur lives with her fiance Jacques and her new puppy Hawk.
 They love to fly fish, camp, travel the world when possible, play sports, take pictures, and enjoy wildlife.
 Dr. Kachur has been volunteering with WILDNorth for many years, but has started to take a more active role in the last 2-3 years.

-Elsa Rasmussen is a new addition to the WILDNorth team.
+Elsa has been on the WILDNorth team since the beginning of 2021.
 Elsa grew up in Alberta and has always had an affinity for animals.
 There was no turning back after reading a few Farley Mowat books.
 Elsa received a Biological Sciences Technology diploma with honours from NAIT in 2016 and has since served the public at Elk Island National Park, the Provincial Vaccine Depot, and through Alberta’s Chronic Wasting Disease surveillance program.
 You may have also seen her exploring Edmonton’s river valley trails or perhaps at comic-con.
 She is honoured to advocate for wildlife and connect with people through nature.
 Elsa is excited to help others pursue their connection with wildlife and foster accountability to the world around us.

 Jade Murphy – Business Expansion Manager & Wildlife Technician